Talin power station

 Talin power station, also known as Dalin power station, is a 1,250-megawatt (MW) power plant in Taiwan that currently runs on fuel oil and natural gas.

-The undated satellite photo below shows the plant, which is in Kaohsiung.
+The undated satellite photo below shows the plant in Kaohsiung.

 Talin power station is located in an industrial area at the southern end of the Kaohsiung Port in Taiwan.
 Development on the station began in 1956.
 The station consists of the following units: